shishome/aryc/README.md

 ## `aryc post-api [DIRECTORY]`

 Creates a file at the root of the directory specified containing all ARYC YML files.
+(ARYC version 1 File Structure)

 ```
 USAGE